Y Felinheli: Origins

 Y Felinheli has its origins in two hamlets, Tafarngrisiau near St Mary's Church and Aberpwll to the north-east where there was a mill on the Afon Heulyn.
 The mill was rebuilt closer to the sea in 1633 and gave its name to the settlement.
 The area was largely agricultural until the area was transformed by slate quarrying in the 19th century.
 A new dock was built in 1828 when lime was extracted at Brynadda and slate and lime were loaded and culm (coal dust or anthracite slack) was brought in to fire the lime kilns.

 The owners of the Vaynol Estate, the Assheton Smiths, owned most of the land in Y Felinheli and developed the Dinorwic Quarry in the late 18th century, They also built the harbour to export slate transported to the quay by the Dinorwic Railway, a narrow gauge railway that was subsequently replaced by the Padarn Railway.
 Industrial expansion gave Y Felinheli (Felin-hely, 1838) the alternative name Port Dinorwig or Port Dinorwic.

 Harbour

 The harbour is a centre for pleasure boating and sailing.
 It has moorings, a marina and yacht support businesses, including rigging, sail making and boatyards.
 The boatyard was constructed before the Second World War for building landing craft.
-Its slipway, probably the largest in North Wales is in private ownership, is usable at most states of tide.
-The local sailing club organizes dinghy racing.
+Its slipway, probably the largest in North Wales, is in private ownership; it is usable at most states of tide.
+The local sailing club organises dinghy racing.